walter-a-jablonowski/recent-files/tasks/-this.md

 - Duplicate entries in log file for some reason

   - [x] maybe compare file size doesn't change, change it in file, json or .sys
     - In-Memory Dictionary `self.file_sizes = {}  # path -> size`

-- [ ] MOVE doesn't work instead a DELETE NEW CHANGED is logged
+- [ ] MOVE doesn't work instead a DELETE NEW is logged

+    - solved the simple way (undone)
+    - maybe event simpler: just merge log entries if DELETE NEW with same file name appear in log

 - [ ] Shorten log file if too long

 Advanced
 ---------------------------------------------------------

-- Converting Python Code to a Standalone APK
+- [ ] maybe Python Code to a Standalone APK

 ### Problem with duplicate log entries